cb125/Dynamics/bibliography.md

 https://doi.org/10.1007/s11245-016-9437-5.
 Tracking positive and negative updates accounts for free choice implications.

+Winter, Yoad.
+2019.
+On Presupposition Projection with Trivalent Connectives.
+In *Semantics and Linguistic Theory* 29: 582 ff. https://doi.org/10.3765/salt.v29i0.4644 Starts with strong Kleene, then proposes a filtering algorithm based on "determinant values".
+"Presuppositions are often thought of as a pragmatic matter, and there are many good reasons for that.
+However, the projection of presuppositions is connected to questions that are at the heart of formal semantic theory.
+We cannot separate inference with presuppositions from the meaning of the most prototypically “logical” elements of language – the propositional connectives."

 Szabo, Zoltan.
 2000.
 Descriptions and Uniqueness.
 *Philosophical Studies* 101: 29 – 57.
 A discussion of novelty and familiarity, and the division of labor between semantics and pragmatics.
 Lots of thought-provoking examples.